remipassmoilesel/heydjoe/README.md

 Instant communication system all-in-one destined to be integrated on any web page.

+## Presentation

+A small video is available on Youtube: https://youtu.be/yFf_FYhzrgQ

 ## Functionnalities:
 * Text chat between two or multiple users
 * Collaborative editing between multiple users